postmanlabs/labs-docs/_posts/03_managing_collections/2016-07-11-creating_documentation.md

 * All you need to do is select which environment to publish the collection with.
 Any references to variables like `{%raw%}{{url}}{%endraw%}` in the collection will be replaced with the correct value from the environment.
 The public URL field contains the URL that you can share with the outside world.
 For example, if you're publishing your primary collection, you might want to select the "Production" environment, so that people opening published link can start using your docs straightaway.
 [![](https://www.getpostman.com/img/v1/docs/publishing_docs/Docs4.png)][3]
 Note: Any confidential info (passwords/access tokens) in your environment might be visible publicly.
 Ensure that all such information is removed from the environment before you publish documentation with an environment.
+* Custom domains: Optionally, you can also pick from a list of verified custom domains to view your api documentation on.
+You'll be able to view docs on your custom domain, as well as the Postman documenter.
 * Real time updates: the public documentation link will always have updated content!
 You don't need to keep going through the Publish flow each time you want your docs to be updated.
 * To unpublish, open the Docs link from your Postman app.
 Click the Published button near the top of the screen.
 For a collection that's already been published, you'll be able to view the public link or unpublish the collection.
 [![](https://www.getpostman.com/img/v1/docs/publishing_docs/Docs5.png)][4]